Dream Chronicles: Lyra's Destiny

 When Lyra arrives at the Village of Wish, the thunderstorm causes her airship to crash at the Wish Town gate.
-Lyra finds a note which tells her that Lilith has cast a storm spell over the entire Village, and everyone left except for Fidget, who is very ill.
+Lyra finds a note which tells her that Lilith has cast a storm spell over the entire Village, and everyone left except for Fidget, who is ill.
 Lyra arrives home to find that the Founder of Wish statue has changed to the figure of a woman, and that Fidget is in a deep sleep.
 She finds a note of Faye's handwriting telling her that Lilith is looking for a book called the Book of Water.
 Fidget managed to send it to the Barge City when Tangle, Lyra's grandfather, deceived Lilith.
 Lilith found out the truth and cast the spell that changed Fidget's life into a terrible storm.
 Fairies can't kill but Lilith's son, Kenrick, who is a half-fairy like Lyra, destroyed Tangle.
-Lyra goes to the herbalist, to make a potion to save Fidget, and returns to Wish.
-But the potion makes Fidget's illness worse.
-Now the only chance to save him is to break Lilith's spell.
+Lyra goes to the herbalist, to make a potion to save Fidget, and returns to Wish, but the potion makes Fidget's illness worse.
+The only chance to save him is to break Lilith's spell.
 Lyra goes to the Barge City and finds the Book of Water, which tells that the only way to break the spell is to find seven magic figurines and put them in the seven caves of the Crater of Time.
-Then, she must collect seven magic symbols and place them in the center of the Power of Spell.
-But three of the figurines have been destroyed during a human Great War, and Lyra discovers that four other figurines have been hidden by Faye.
+Then, she must collect seven magic symbols and place them in the center of the Power of Spell, but three of the figurines have been destroyed during a human Great War, and Lyra discovers that four other figurines have been hidden by Faye.
 Lyra goes to find the four figurines in different places: the Barge City, the Obelisk, and the Merrow House.
-The Clockmaker tells Lyra that the final figurine is in the Herbalist’s backyard, in exchange for the last page of the Book of Fire.
+The Clockmaker tells Lyra that the final figurine is in the Herbalist's backyard, in exchange for the last page of the Book of Fire.
 Lyra finds all of them, takes the seven magic symbols, and places them at Lilith's statue at Wish.
 With the storm gone, Fidget recovers but Faye does not return.